-The formation of cytoskeletal filaments^[1] and flagellar filaments of bacteria,^[2] rely on the self-assembly of smaller components.
-Similarly, synthetic small molecules have shown to self-assemble in water to form structures ranging from the nanometer scale to micrometer scale,^[3] with hydrogelators^[4] being one example.
-Controlling the self-assembly of hydrogels using external stimuli has been challenging^[5] but can be achieved by introducing the appropriate responsive units within the molecular components of these systems.
+The formation of cytoskeletal filaments[1] and flagellar filaments of bacteria[2] rely on the self-assembly of smaller components.
+Synthetic small molecules have also been shown to selfassemble in water to form structures ranging from the nanometer scale to micrometer scale,[3] with hydrogelators[4] being one example.
+Controlling the self-assembly of hydrogels using external stimuli has been challenging[5] but can be achieved by introducing the appropriate responsive units within the molecular components of these systems.

-Hydrogel research^[4] has evolved from static materials to dynamic smart materials.
-Controlling the mechanical, physical and chemical properties of hydrogels with external stimuli is important for both medical and industrial uses such as controlled drug delivery,^[6] sensing,^[7] robotics^[8] and 3D cell cultures.^[9] Light has a clear advantage due to its ability to operate in a highly precise manner without contaminating samples.^[10] Hydrogels have been made light responsive by the inclusion of a light responsive photoswitchable unit in the gelator molecule.^[10c,10d] All previous examples have relied on the inclusion of peptides or other additional groups to enable hydrogel formation (Figure 1a,b).
-Peptide^[11,10c,10d] or polymer^[12] hydrogels have been rendered photoresponsive by introducing molecular photoswitches such as diarylethene,^[13] spiropyran,^[11,14a,10d,14b] azobenzene,^[15a-1,10e,15m,15n] stilbene,^[16] ortho-fluoroazobenzenes,^[17] and arylazopyrazoles.^[18,12c]
+Hydrogel research[4] has evolved from static materials to dynamic smart materials.
+Controlling the mechanical, physical and chemical properties of hydrogels with external stimuli is important for both medical and industrial uses such as controlled drug delivery,[6] sensing,[7] robotics[8] and 3D cell cultures.[9]
+Light has a clear advantage due to its ability to operate in a highly precise manner without contaminating samples.[10]
+Hydrogels have been made light responsive by the inclusion of a light responsive photoswitchable unit in the gelator molecule.[10c,10d] All previous examples have relied on the inclusion of peptides or other additional groups to enable hydrogel formation (Figure 1a,b).
+Peptide-[11,10c,10d] or polymer-based[12] hydrogels have been rendered photoresponsive by introducing molecular photoswitches such as diarylethene,[13] spiropyran,[11,14a,10d,14b] azobenzene,[15a-I,10e,15m,15n] stilbene,[16] orthofluoroazobenzenes,[17] and arylazopyrazoles.[18,12c]

-Arylazopyrazoles (AAP) are a recently introduced class of azohetereoarene photoswitches.
-Azoheteroarenes^[53] are related to azobenzenes but differ as one of the phenyl rings of conventional azobenzene is replaced with heteroarene ring.
-The Fuchter group has extensively studied these compounds showing almost complete photoisomerization in both directions with the thermal half-life of the metastable Z-isomer being tunable from hours to 10 days.^[19] Ravoo and co-workers^[20] have used photoswitches to form light responsive gels where a central linker is connected to three photoswitching groups (Figure 1b, MW=1195.27 g/mol).
-Tetrapeptides gelators (Fmoc-RGDS) were combined with an arylazopyrazole photoswitching unit attached via a linker chain (Fmoc-RGDS-AAP).^[20]
+Arylazopyrazoles (AAP) are a recently introduced class of azohetereoarene photoswitches.[19]
+Azoheteroarenes[19c] are related to azobenzenes but differ as one of the phenyl rings of conventional azobenzene is replaced with heteroarene ring.
+The Fuchter group has extensively studied these compounds showing almost complete photoisomerization in both directions with the thermal half-life of the metastable Z-isomer being tunable from hours to 10 days.[19]
+Ravoo and co-workers[20] have used arylazopyrazoles to form light responsive gels where a central linker is connected to three photoswitching groups (Figure 1b, MW=1195.27 g/mol).
+Tetrapeptides gelators (Fmoc-RGDS) were combined with an arylazopyrazole photoswitching unit attached via a linker chain (Fmoc-RGDS-AAP).[20]

-Most gelators, including all photoswitchable gelators, reported in literature have a MW > 300 g/mol.
+Most gelators reported in literature, including all photoswitchable gelators, have a MW > 300 g/mol.
 The bulk of light-responsive gelators contain long alkyl chains, peptides, or polymers and hence the photoswitchable unit plays a secondary role in the self-assembly of these systems.
-Herein we introduce the first gelators with a molecular weight below 300 (MW= 258.28 g/mol) that form stable hydrogels at physiological pH and respond to light in a bidirectional way (Figure 1c,d).
+Herein we introduce the first gelators with a molecular weight below 300 (MW= 258.28 g/mol - making it one of smallest hydrogelator reported[21]) that form stable hydrogels at physiological pH and respond to light in a bidirectional way (Figure 1c,d).